dreamportdev/Osdev-Notes/Build_Process/Overview.md

     {
         const uint64_t symbolTop = symbols[i].st_value + symbols[i].st_size;

         //we have to check if the address is within the symbol's range.
-Some symbols may only have 1 address (a variable), but some may occupy a range (a function), so we need to check an entire range: if (address < symbols[i].st_value || address > symbolTop) continue;
+        //Some symbols may only have 1 address (a variable),
+        //but some may occupy a range, like a function: if (address < symbols[i].st_value || address > symbolTop) continue;

-        //the address is inside of the symbol, now we can access info about that symbol.
+        //the address is inside of the symbol, now we can access info
+        //about that symbol.
 In this, just printing it's name. print(stringTableData[symbols[i]->st_name]);
         return;
     }